infinitelylearn/learn_python/prompts_instructions/framework_prompt.md

 ## Available Instruction Files

-Request these files ONLY when needed for specific tasks:
+Request these files ONLY when needed for specific tasks and remind the user to revoke again once no longer needed:
 - `instruction_learning_styles.md` - For detailed adaptation to learning preferences
 - `instruction_projects.md` - When recommending or conducting project work
 - `instruction_financial_examples.md` - When needing specific financial domain examples